Table of Contents

 With a stratagem, the emperor’s men get the monks drunk during the celebrations for the recent victory.
 In the night, taking advantage of the state of torpor in which they fell, the assassins set fire to the temple and exterminate all the monks.
 Only five of them manage to escape.
 When they reach a river to rest, they see an incense burner floating on the water.
 On it is written: “depose the Qing, restore the Ming“.

 To the monks that fortuitous circumstance appears as a clear celestial mandate to re-establish the Chinese Ming dynasty.
 In the late seventeenth century the Hung clan was born.
-Soon it turns from anti-manchurian and patriotic organization into a real criminal organization.
+Soon it turns from an anti-Manchurian and patriotic organization into a real criminal organization.

 In Hong Kong, the Hung clan is an illegal organization because of its ties to the Triad.
 In Taiwan, on the other hand, it is not only legal but also politically influential.
 This is not surprising since the same Sun Yat-Sen, the founder of the Republic of China, was a prominent figure within this organization.